kstolen0/kstolen0.github.io/_posts/2024-03-18-floating-point-numbers.md

 OK, that's cool and all but this still doesn't explain why `0.1 + 0.2 = 0.30000000000000004`!

-Yeah, I hear yah.
-Why don't we do this calculation again, but this time we'll convert `0.1` into 16 bit floating point binary.
+Why don't I do this calculation again, but this time I'll convert `0.1` into 16 bit floating point binary.

 `0.1` is a positive number, so `sign` is easy: